zyWang-Power/UIERL/README.md

-# Domain Adaptation for Underwater Image Enhancement (TUDA) in 2023'TIP
+This is the PyTorch implementation for our TIP'2023 paper: 'Domain Adaptation for Underwater Image Enhancement'

 # Contact Us
 If you have any questions, please contact us (zywang@shu.edu.cn).